 Portable oxygen concentrators are expensive; depending on the features, options and accessories you require or need, the cost can go to over five thousand dollars.
 This is why renting a portable concentrator might be a solution for you.
-For budget oriented individualls, refurbished or used oxygen concentrators are also available.
+For budget oriented individuals, refurbished or used models are also available.

-Note: Always consult your doctor when buying a portable O2 concentrator.
+Note: Always consult your doctor before buying a portable O2 concentrator.

 Portable oxygen concentrator works in a way where a very small compressor inside the POC will pressurize the air through the system of chemical filters known as a molecular sieve.

 The Zeolite is the material used in such chemical filters or sieve beds and is used to extract nitrogen from air that passes through, while concentrating the oxygen.
 Part of this concentrated oxygen is delivered to the patient, and the other part goes back into the sieves where it clears the system from the accumulated nitrogen for the next cycle.
 Such a process, allows portable concentrators to produce oxygen of up to 96% consistently.

 Typically, oxygen concentrator has two cylinders, filled with Zeolite material.
 Air flows through one cylinder at the pressure around 138 kPa where the nitrogen is captured by the Zeolite while the other cylinder vents it.